 AMS intensifies for many people once they pass 10,000 feet in elevation.
 That means if you’re tackling the trail at Humphreys Peak, the highest point in Arizona at 12,633 feet, you have a greater risk of altitude sickness.
 You may also be more susceptible to two other, more serious forms of altitude sickness.
 High-altitude pulmonary edema (HAPE) can cause dangerous fluid build-up in the lungs, while high-altitude cerebral edema (HACE) leads to brain swelling.

 In Arizona, altitude sickness is a common concern.
-Even though the Phoenix, Arizona elevation isn’t as high as other areas, traveling to higher points can easily make you start to feel symptoms.
-Keep an eye out for the following indications that you might be sick:
+Even though the Phoenix, Arizona elevation isn’t as high as other areas, traveling to higher points in the mountains nearby can easily start to make you feel common symptoms of altitude sickness.

 Early, mild symptoms: